ga-wdi-boston/http-study/study.md

 ## Describe what a client is and what a server is

-Describe what a client is and what a server is.
+ What is a client is and what is a server?
 How do they interact with each other?

 ```md
 <!-- your answer here -->